Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 - Observe patterns of user behaviour.
 You then test your solution and iterate based on feedback.

-- This can help you understand if your product/service is solving the right problem for the right people.
+- This can help you understand if your product/service solves the right problem for the right people.

 Design for small businesses specifically is not just about visual delights but also about problem-solving.